 Buying a helmet for yourself can be a simple affair; with so much choice you never have to worry about finding something that suits your needs.

-When it comes to choosing a kids’ helmet, there’s a little less choice – and even less information available.
-However, if you’re setting about teaching your child to ride a bike – be it an early start on a balance bike, or a later introduction on a kids’ pedal bike – it’s a good idea to invest in a quality children’s helmet.
+When it comes to choosing a kids’ helmet, there’s a little less choice, and even less information available.
+However, if you’re child is already a confident rider or you’re setting about teaching your child to ride a bike — be it an early start on a balance bike, or a later introduction on a kids’ pedal bike — it’s a good idea to invest in a quality children’s helmet.

-Kids’ cycle helmets sold in the UK will need to adhere to basic safety guidelines – and to do so they’ll have been tested in some pretty extreme scenarios – so you know they’ll provide plenty of coverage and safety, even from an entry level price point.
+Kids’ bike helmets adhere to the basic safety guidelines that your high-end racing lid does — and to do so they’ll have been tested in some pretty extreme scenarios — so you know they’ll provide plenty of coverage and safety, even from an entry-level price point.

-Spending more will get you a lighter lid, with greater provision for ventilation.
-This will become more important if your little one is becoming more interested in cycling – riding further or for longer, where they are more likely to get hot and bothered.
+Spending more will get your mini-shredder a lighter lid with better ventilation.
+This will become more important as your little one becomes more interested in cycling, riding further or longer, where they are more likely to get hot and bothered.

 Some more expensive kids’ cycle helmets gain their extra value simply from looking a little bit cooler.
-Although you probably don’t want to shell out too much purely for swanky patterns, it’s worth remembering that as children get older, the helmet can become a barrier to riding – so it may well be worth spending a little bit more on one they like.
+Although you probably don’t want to shell out too much purely for swanky patterns, it’s worth remembering that as children get older, the helmet can become a barrier to riding, and thus it may well be worth spending a little bit more on one they like.

 Our picks for the best kids’ bike helmets

-If your child is bit older and is looking to take on some serious riding, wether that be off or on road, than this offering from Bell is a good transition before they start wearing adult helmets.
-The helmet comes complete with MIPS technology which uses an inner movable shell to add further security to your child’s health while on the bike.
-The system has been adopted by many brands for its innovative way of preventing further damage to your head in a crash.
+If your child is a bit older and is looking to take on some serious riding, whether that be off or on road, than the Bell Sidetracked II MIPS is a good transition before they start wearing adult helmets.

 Bern Bandita/Bandito Thin Shell kids bike helmet